cristianbuse/VBA-FastDictionary/benchmarking/README.md

 - hash is fast for keys of ```String``` type when the keys are relatively short and that's because it iterates the Wide-Character codes as Integers

 **Cons**
 - has poor performance when you don't know the number of items in advance.
-The default value of ```16384``` as in ```ReInit 16384``` in the ```Class_Initialize``` has a huge performace impact when many instances of this class are created.
+The default value of ```16384``` as in ```ReInit 16384``` in the ```Class_Initialize``` has a huge performance impact when many instances of this class are created.
 Using a smaller initial number improves performance by making initialization faster but then works poorly if too many items are inserted which cause too many collisions and linear search
 - doesn't really handle all data types for keys.
-For example all Variant/Decimal keys would get assigned the exact same hash value and would all go into the same hash bucket (last bucket). ```LongLong``` is not covered as a data type and would end up in the same bucket as Decimal.
+For example, all Variant/Decimal keys would get assigned the exact same hash value and would all go into the same hash bucket (last bucket). ```LongLong``` is not covered as a data type and would end up in the same bucket as Decimal.
 Same for Variant/Error
 - for object keys it ignores the interface i.e. same instance can be passed as 2 different interfaces and the keys are considered different
 - the hash is slow if using keys of ```String``` type when the keys are lengthy.
 This can be fixed by compiling in something like TwinBasic but will require a dll reference to be used in VBA